underware-gg/pistols/README.md

 ### Pistols Round

-On the Pistols round, each player has a chance to **Hit** and a chance to **Execute**, both expressed as percentages, calculated based on the number of steps taken.
+In the Pistols round, each player has a chance to **injure** (1 dmg) or **wound** (2 dmg) and a chance to **execute**, each expressed as percentages, calculated based on the number of steps taken.

-1) Hit chance is calculated first.
+2) Hit chance is calculated, affected by hit penalties.
 The highest chance at 1 pace, the lowest chance at 10 paces, interpolated in between.

 https://github.com/funDAOmental/pistols/blob/0d064ac90f502f348b6f14624f962661140b67aa/dojo/src/types/constants.cairo#L15-L17

-2) If hit, Execute chance is calculated.
+1) Execute chances is calculated, not affected by hit penalties.
 The highest chance at 10 paces, the lowest chance at 1 pace, interpolated in between.

 https://github.com/funDAOmental/pistols/blob/0d064ac90f502f348b6f14624f962661140b67aa/dojo/src/types/constants.cairo#L19-L21

 ### Blades Round

-On the Pistols round, each player has a chance to Hit and a chance to Execute, both expressed as percentages, calculated based on the number of steps taken.
+In the Blades round, each player has two strikes, each with a chance to **injure** or **wound**, each expressed as percentages.

-1) Execution chance is first calculated using the `Heavy` blade.
+1) `Heavy` blades use both strikes, doing nothing on the first strike and 2 dmg on the second strike.
+They have a chance to **execute**, which occurs before other strikes.

 If no execution occurs...

-2) Players using the `Light` against a `Heavy` blade strike first.

-3) Else, both players attack at the same time.
+2) `Light` blades do 1 dmg, `Block` prevents 1 damage, and each use one strike.
+They have a chance to **crit**, doubling their effect.

+3) All other strikes happen at the same time, and `Block` only prevents damage against strikes that happen at the same time as it.

 ### Bonus and Damage penalty

-Honourable Lords, with Honour > 9.0, get a bonus on every Hit
+Honourable duelists, with Honour > 9.0, get a bonus to crit or execution on every Hit

+Injured duelists suffer a penalty to Hit

 ## Development notes